SK034730.KS

 As with most Korean holding companies, the shares trade at a wide discount to the appraised value of the underlying stakes, and the scale of that discount is the perennial investor question.
 Group-level restructurings, including mergers, spin-offs, and stake transfers among affiliates, can shift value between SK Inc. and its subsidiaries, so governance decisions matter as much as operating results.
 The company frames shareholder returns around dividends and buybacks, and its underlying exposure spans energy prices, chip cycles, and telecom regulation through the portfolio.

 Cash flows into SK Inc. through several distinct channels.
 Affiliates pay contractual royalties for use of the SK brand, calculated with reference to their sales, and remit dividends set by their own payout policies.
 The legacy SK C&C division sells IT systems and cloud services, with group companies providing a stable customer base.
-Wholly owned operating units, including wafer producer SK Siltron and pharmaceutical contract manufacturer SK Pharmteco, contribute consolidated revenue of their own.
+Majority-owned operating units, including wafer producer SK Siltron and pharmaceutical contract manufacturer SK Pharmteco, contribute consolidated revenue of their own.
 Finally, the investment arm commits capital to designated growth areas and aims to harvest returns through exits, making SK Inc. a blend of fee collector, operator, and portfolio manager.

 SK coverage